Vanishing of Invariant 2-Jet Differentials and Improved Hyperbolicity Degree Bounds in Dimension Two: Proof of Key Vanishing Lemma

+and sets them to zero in order to satisfy the divisibility conditions~\eqref{divisibility by the powers of T equations cpt}.
+Here, the notation \([T^{s} X^{p} Y^{q} Z^{r}](\cdot)\) denotes the coefficient of the monomial \(T^{s} X^{p} Y^{q} Z^{r}\) in the homogeneous polynomial expansion.
+These vanishing conditions yield a linear system that must be satisfied by the coefficients of the polynomials \(\widehat{K}_{j,k}\) in \eqref{best J} (which correspond to the coefficients of \(\{K_{j,k}\}\) in \eqref{best J_yx}) appearing in the local expression of the jet differential.

+Finally, combining the two linear systems obtained from the divisibility conditions in \(z\) and in \(T\), a computer algebra verification shows that all coefficients of \(\{K_{j,k}\}\) are forced to vanish.
+This confirms that for the specified pairs \((m,t)\) with \(d = 17\), only the trivial solution exists.
+The Key Vanishing Lemma~\ref{lem-1.1} for a generic surface \(X \subset \mathbb{P}^3\) of degree \(d = 17\) then follows by a standard semicontinuity argument.

-For execution, a single Maple file handles all cases in the compact setting.
-The Maple program is provided in Appendix~\ref{app:maple}.
-The parameters \((m, t)\) at the beginning of the code can be adjusted as needed.
-The PDF in the Appendix displays the output for the most challenging case; all other cases can be verified by running the same code with the appropriate \((m, t)\) parameters.
+For execution, a single Maple file handles all cases in the compact setting.\footnote{The Maple code for the compact case is available at \url{https://xiesongyan.github.io/}.
+The parameters \((m, t)\) and \(d\) at the beginning of the code can be adjusted as needed to verify the required cases.}